 Justin has been volunteering with A Breath of Hope Lung Foundation since the first Twin Cities Ling Run/Walk in 2007.
 His wife, Shanna and his mother-in-law, Judy Golz were founding members.
 His dedication to the fight against lung cancer has been consistent.
 He lost his mother-in-law, and recently lost his aunt Gloria to lung cancer.

-Justin and Shanna have been married for 11 years and they have three children, Preston, Gavin and Azalea.
+Justin and Shanna have been married for 12 years and they have three children, Preston, Gavin and Azalea.
 They reside in Victoria.

 Emily has a passion for improving outcomes for lung cancer patients – and she’s fortunate enough to live that passion every day in her professional role at Medtronic as Vice President and General Manager of Lung Health.

-Her diverse roles over 14 years in the medical device industry – including sales, management, program and market development, strategic account management, and most recently building the marketing organization for the Medtronic Lung Health business – has given her a unique perspective of healthcare and the role each of us plays in advancing patient care.
+Emily’s diverse roles over 14 years in the medical device industry – including sales, management, program and market development, strategic account management, and most recently building the marketing organization for the Medtronic Lung Health business – has given her a unique perspective of healthcare and the role each of us play in advancing patient care.
 Emily puts that perspective to good use not only in her “day job” but also as a leader of the Medtronic Women’s Network where she manages a team focused on the professional development of Medtronic women around the globe.